UFMG-Organizacao-de-Disciplinas/DCC831-TECC_Recuperacao_de_Informacao/Files/Notas de aula.md

 ---

 - Given
-  - Some evidence of the user’s need query
+  - Some evidence of the user's need query
 - Produce
   - A list of matching information items documents
   - In decreasing order of relevance